pdjr-signalk/pdjr-signalk-push-notifier/README.md

 1. Create a persistent data store where the plugin can save push notification subscriptions.
-   If you use the plugin defaults for 'subscriberDatabase' then configure Signal K's 'Resources Provider (built-in)' plugin to support the 'push-notifier' resource type.
+   If you use the plugin defaults for 'subscriberDatabase' then configure Signal K's 'Resource Provider (built-in)' plugin to support the 'push-notifier' resource type.

 3. Recommended.
 Create a Signal K user with the username and